 Eat, Drink + Be Merry in Prague!

-In the Middle Ages, Prague was the hub of wine-making activity.
-Vineyards surrounded Prague on all sides but now they are located in romantic, secluded corners away from the energy and excitement of city life.
-These revived vineyards are once again harvesting the most pristine fruit but their wines are not normally available in regular shops.
-So, take a tour around the vineyards in Prague especially during vintages and various city celebrations.
+In the Middle Ages, Prague was the hub of wine-making activity with many vineyards around.
+These vineyards are once again started harvesting the most pristine fruits.
+Take a tour around the vineyards in Prague especially during vintages and various city celebrations.

 St. Clare’s Vineyard

-St. Clare’s Vineyard, which used to be connected to the Troja Palace by a path and stairs is the most marvellous place to admire Prague's panorama.
+St. Clare’s Vineyard, which used to be connected to the Troja Palace by a path and stairs is the most marvellous place to admire.
 Although the vineyard there prospered the most under the reign of Wenceslas II, it is protected even today and forms one of the exhibits of the Prague Botanical Garden.
-Take an educational trail through the vineyard, where you can sample as well as buy the local product.
+Take an educational trail through the vineyard, where you can sample and buy the local product.
 Every September, a vintage exhibition takes place at St. Clare’s, which includes an exhibition of grapes and tastings of sparkling young wine (burcák).

 St. Wenceslas’ Vineyard